Imaginibus is about playing in museums.

 This blog is born out of a desire to not only get me in museums more often, but also to get you in museums more often.
 I hope that you will be inspired to go out and use your imagination in your local cultural institutions.

-I lived in beautiful Paris for five years, completing a master's at the École du Louvre and working a pretty neat job for the education team at the Agence France-Muséums, the French agency charged with assisting in the creation of the Louvre Abu Dhabi.
+I lived in beautiful Paris for five years, completing a master's at the École du Louvre and working an exciting job for the education team at the Agence France-Muséums, the French agency charged with assisting in the creation of the Louvre Abu Dhabi.
 I moved to Montréal in 2015 and started a PhD program in Museum Studies in this September.
 My favorite part about my studies and professional work has been encouraging people to use their imaginations in museums.
 I think play and curiosity are some of the most important skills to develop in order to live a worthwhile life.

 In my spare time, I have a flair for the crafty.
 I enjoy playing with papier-mâché, my camera (photography + videography), clay, ribbons, stationary, and calligraphy.
 I also enjoy strumming my ukulele and exploring Montréal's parks with my ironically museum-phobic husband.